TTIP vs tax justice

 I am happy for Global Justice Now to contact me about how I can get involved, find out more and support by:

 If you opt-in to emails, we’ll tell you about ways you can be part of our fight against the causes of poverty and injustice, through campaigning and occasionally by supporting us with a donation.
-On average you may receive an email every week.
-You can unsubscribe at any time
+You can unsubscribe at any time.

 If you tick this box, we may send you information through the post about how you can support our campaigns.
 If you join us as a member you will also receive our magazine.
 You can opt-out of mail at any time.
 Due to long lead-in times, changes can sometimes take up to a month to take effect.